brandongregoryscott/brandonscott.me/content/posts/2022-06-26---Building-Your-Own-ESLint-Plugin.md

 -   **Your name:** Used for authoring information at the top of the rule source file.
 -   **Publishing:** Unless you're contributing a new rule to the core [ESLint](https://github.com/eslint/eslint) repository, select the plugin option.
 -   **Rule ID:** Unique name for your rule, which should be all lowercase and separated by dashes.
 If your rule is disallowing something, prefix the rule with `no-`.
 -   **Example failing code:** A short snippet of code that will be used to scaffold out a unit test.
+This code should report an error when your rule is implemented.

 ![yo eslint rule configuration](/media/yo-eslint-rule-configuration.png)